PetkovBG/reactjs-project/README.md

 - RouteGuard.js: A guard for routes that require the user to be logged in.
 - PropertyOwner.js: A guard for routes that require the user to be the owner of a specific property.

+## Conclusion
+#### Overall, the project utilizes a range of React features and custom functionality to create a robust real estate website with user authentication, property listing management, and commenting functionality.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).